benmvp/benmvp.com/content/posts/50-shades-react-rendering-nextjs/index.md

 There are also various configurations we can combine to create an even more hybrid rendering strategy.
 What I really like about Next.js is how it streamlines the effort of moving between the different rendering modes.

+If you wanna chat more about Next.js feel free to reach out on Twitter at [@benmvp](https://twitter.com/benmvp).

 Keep learning my friends. 🤓